confluentinc/examples/microservices-orders/docs/index.rst

 .. figure:: images/microservices-exercise-6.jpg
     :alt: image

-In this exercise, you will create a state store for the Inventory Service, and update it as new orders come in.
+In this exercise, you will create a state store for the Inventory Service.
+This state store is initialized with data from a Kafka topic before the service starts processing, and then it is updated as new orders are created.

 Implement the `TODO` lines of the file :devx-examples:`exercises/OrdersService.java|microservices-orders/exercises/InventoryService.java`